Commercial Equipment Lease: A General Guide

 Computer Hardware & Software

-You can lease desktop computers and laptops for use at your office location if you do so within the scope of a commercial lease agreement with your landlord/tenant representative.
+You can lease desktop computers and laptops for use at your office location if you do so within the scope of a commercial equipment lease agreement with your landlord/tenant representative.

 The type of computers you choose will depend on your business, but it's important to consider that your lease agreement may not cover replacing broken equipment or paying for upgrades in the future.
 You can include a clause in the contract that allows you to replace or upgrade the computer hardware & software without additional fees as long as they meet the minimum requirements your landlord/tenant representative set forth.

 The same is correct for other types of business equipment, such as scanners, printers, and fax machines.
-You can also include software usage in your lease agreement if you do so within the scope of a commercial lease agreement with your landlord/tenant representative.
+You can also include software usage in your lease agreement if you do so within the scope of a commercial equipment lease agreement with your landlord/tenant representative.

 In addition to these items, you can also include clauses in your lease agreement that cover the cost of utilities and cleaning services.
-You may also want to incorporate a clause that allows you to paint the walls or install new carpeting as needed within the scope of a commercial lease agreement with your landlord/tenant representative.
+You may also want to incorporate a clause that allows you to paint the walls or install new carpeting as needed within the scope of a commercial equipment lease agreement with your landlord/tenant representative.

 -